Laura Pausini: 30 years in international music

+Pausini was honoured as the Latin Recording Academy Person of the Year prior to the 24th Annual Latin Grammy Awards in Seville, Spain in November 2023, making her the first Italian to receive the honour.

+The Italian artist celebrated her 30-year career in music with three concerts in the Piazza San Marco in Venice on 30 June, 1 and 2 July 2023 and with two concerts in the Plaza de España, Seville on 21 and 22 July 2023 performing their hits and most iconic songs.

+2023: Anime Parallele Anime Parallele (Parallel Souls) is the fifteenth studio album by Pausini released worldwide on 27 October 2023.

+The album contains the song titled Davanti a te, the song that Laura sang together with Paolo Carta, on their wedding day, as their first wedding vows pronounced in the form of a song.

 Artistry

-Laura Pausini is described as a mezzo-soprano with a classic and powerful voice.
+Pausini is described as a mezzo-soprano with a classic and powerful voice.
 Due to her voice, Pausini has been compared by music critics to various female artists, including Milva.

 At the beginning of her career, she was considered by music critics as a teen idol mainly singing about adolescent love affairs and problems.
 She was also strongly criticized for her songs, described as too melancholic and trivial.

 Starting from her 1998's La mia risposta / Mi respuesta, Italian music critics considered her as a more mature singer and later praised her simplicity and her voice, describing Pausini as an interpreter of her years.

 Although Pausini is mainly a melodic pop singer, her musical style evolved during her career, with influences from various genres, including Latin music, soul music and rock music.
 In 2001, David Cazares of the South Florida Sun-Sentinel described Pausini's music as "an assortment of glossy and sentimental pop ballads backed by light rock instrumentation and synthesized strings".
 In 2006, The Washington Post's Achy Obejas wrote that Pausini is distinguished from other Latin pop singers by her sophistication and her European sensibilities.
 According to Musica e dischis Antonio Orlando, the key elements in Pausini's style are romanticism, optimism, melancholy and surrounding melodies.

-Starting from her 1996's album Le cose che vivi / Las cosas que vives, Pausini has also co-written most of her songs and starting from her 1998's La mia risposta / Mi respuesta she has been involved in the production of her albums.
+Starting from her 1996 album Le cose che vivi / Las cosas que vives, Pausini has also co-written most of her songs and starting from her 1998's La mia risposta / Mi respuesta she has been involved in the production of her albums.